Weddings advice at Surgeons' Hall from Best Scottish PR agency, Holyrood PR. Bethany Hutchison spots trends in entertainment on the big day.

 Bethany Hutchison, Wedding and Social Events Coordinator at Surgeons’ Hall, said: “It all comes down to making their big day as personal as possible.

 “Choosing the right venue is only the beginning when planning your wedding and we have seen couples adding little things to the décor which turn our beautiful halls into spaces that hold real meaning to them and their relationships.
+Choosing a Unique Reception Venue is extremely important as the number of people who can be invited and your wedding pictures, it all depends on the venue you choose.

 “Gone are the days when couples would shell out for an anonymous hotel suite, they understandably want every aspect to reflect what means most to them and their loved ones.